danzyxr/py/README.md

 ## what i'm currently working on

 - think python - green tea press
-- think complexity - green tea press
+- modeling and simulation - green tea press
 - doing math with python - no starch press
-- games using python's turtle graphics

 ## ultimate plan

 Expand upon interesting chapters into cool portfolio projects. :)
 Most exercises will evolve into individual modules worth looking at.
 This repo will serve as a fun playground where these ideas live.